 The program is supported by a significant body of research that crosses many disciplines including mindfulness, trauma and PTSD, eco-psychology and cognitive behavioural therapy.
 For many participants the relational nature of the horse experience is a profound benefit that provides a healing outcome and deeper sense of what it is to be human.

 A session (allow approximately one hour) is typically one-on-one-on-one – instructor, client and horse.
 While groundwork is the basis of each session, mounting and riding a horse may also be of therapeutic benefit.
-The Wedgetail Program is unique in that it can facilitate a range of equine experiences, from agility sessions and arena based ground work through to gentle trail rides on the Wedgetail property.
+The Wedgetail Program is unique in that it can facilitate a range of equine experiences, from agility sessions and arena based ground work through to gentle trail walks on the Wedgetail property.